 Follow these 10 steps to create effective user personas:

-Think of ideas: After you collect data, think about what it tells you.
-Use tools like affinity diagrams and empathy maps to organize your thoughts.
+Think of ideas: After you collect data and get it in front of you, think about what it tells you and use tools like affinity diagrams and empathy maps to organize your thoughts nice and clearly and from all this make a hypothesis.

-Check your ideas: Share your thoughts with others in the project.
-Use their feedback to make sure your ideas are on track.
+Check your ideas: Share your thoughts with team members and use their feedback to make sure that your ideas are on track and that you all agree on the hypothesis you’ll pursue.

-Decide on the number of personas: Figure out how many different user profiles you need.
-Make sure to have a main one.
+Decide on the number of personas: Figure out how many different user profiles you’ll need to pursue a potential solution for product or service design, and it’s helpful if you have a main persona to work with.

-Create scenarios: Think of situations where these personas use your product.
-Make these situations realistic and focus on possible problems they could face.
+Create scenarios: Think of situations where these personas use your product in the form of user scenarios, and make these situations realistic—and focus on possible problems they could face.

-Involve everyone: Make sure your team understands and agrees with these user profiles.
+Involve everyone: Make sure your team understands and agrees with these user profiles, not least since they’ll be valuable deliverables to consult.

-Share the information: Tell everyone in your company about these personas.
-This includes people who are not working directly on the project.
+Share the information: Tell everyone in your company about these personas, and this includes people who aren’t working directly on the project.

-Use these personas to plan: Use the personas when you plan how your product will work.
-This helps make your designs better.
+Use these personas to plan: Now it’s time to plug the personas into scenarios—situations which can help you plan how your product will work, and it’ll help make your designs—and possible best solutions—better.

-Update the personas: Keep the personas up to date.
-Add new information as you learn more about your users.
+Update the personas: Keep the personas up to date, and be sure to add new information as you discover more things about your users, including new insights into their pain points and the like.

 Create Point-of-view (POV) Problem Statements

-To create a problem statement, your team must first analyze observations about users.
-Capture the exact profile of your users in the statement.
-Synthesize your research findings.
-These insights will help you define what users need and desire.
-Teams often use a POV Madlib to shape the problem statement.
-This tool helps you articulate the statement in a clear, actionable way.
-The format is simple:
+To create a problem statement, you’ll need to synthesize your research findings, as these insights will help you define what users need and desire.
+Teams often use a POV Madlib to shape the problem statement, and that’s a tool that helps you articulate the statement in a clear, actionable way, in this simple format:

 [User… (descriptive)] needs [need… (verb)] because [insight… (compelling)].